Search

 Five Titles of the ADA

-The Americans with Disabilities Act (ADA) has five titles, or parts:
+Infographic that says: The Americans with Disabilities Act (ADA) has five titles, or parts:

-Title I Employment
+Title I Employment;

-Title II Access to state and local government programs and services
+Title II Access to state and local government programs and services;

-Title III Access to private businesses’ goods and services
+Title III Access to private businesses’ goods and services;

-Title IV Access to telecommunications
+Title IV Access to telecommunications;

-Title V Provisions and relationship to other laws Share on Facebook
+Title V Provisions and relationship to other laws.
+Share on Facebook

 Snow Removal: General